 While timing is important when it comes to the prices for which homes sell (they can be about 8% lower in January compared to July), it is not the only factor you should consider when deciding to buy a house.

 For example, while it is true that prices usually dip in the winter, Illinois actually showed median prices rising in December 2018.
 That's because there is a lack of available inventory in some areas.
-A trusted real estate agent will be able to help you find a home that is just right for your budget (and at the optimal price) based on a variety of factors, not just based on the time of year.
+A trusted local real estate agent will be able to help you find a home that is just right for your budget (and at the optimal price) based on a variety of factors, not just based on the time of year.

 The Best Places to Buy a Home in Illinois